SamuelEarl/fanny-pack-ui-old/src/routes/components/radio-button/+page.svelte.md

 ### Things to note
 * The selected radio button will match the `selectedSize` variable.
 You can set the default selection by setting the variable that is bound to the `group` prop (e.g. `selectedSize` in the example above) to equal one of the options from the array that is used to loop over your radio buttons.
 * The example above shows you how to disable radio buttons by passing a boolean or an expression that resolves to a boolean to the `disabled` prop.
-* You can accidentally set a radio button to be `disabled` and to be the default value that is selected, so make sure that you do not do that.
+* You can accidentally set a radio button to be both (1) `disabled` and (2) to be the default value that is selected, so make sure that you do not do that.

 ---